msecrist-couchbase/smallcb-training-capella/README.md

 google analytics?

+iframe for run output also needs google analytics, so html instead of text/plain?

 stats?
   keep average time of restarts, for fake/estimated progress/ETA bars? do we dump stats to logs or S3 occasionally?